 Inga, Business Manager

-Inga is passionate about parent-driven education: helping parents be the best advocates for their children, finding the right schools (or homeschooling resources), and enjoying San Antonio’s variety of arts and cultural events for families—look for the hashtag #ingagetsaround.
+Inga is passionate about helping parents take control of their children’s education, whether through finding the best schools for their children or exploring the wide range of enrichment activities in San Antonio.
 She was born in California but has called Texas home since high school.
-She works as a school analyst for Families Empowered and also blogs at San Antonio Charter Moms.
-Her nine-year-old son, F.T., and seven-year-old daughter, G.N., attend a public charter school in the heart of the city.
+She is a lawyer and founded a nonprofit, San Antonio Charter Moms, that helps parents research school choices and become advocates for their children’s education.
+Her ten-year-old son, F.T., and seven-year-old daughter, G.N., attend a public charter school in the heart of the city.
 She married a techie and is a bit of a geek herself.

 Jennelle grew up in Katy, TX but found her way to San Antonio via Trinity University.
 She adores San Antonio and the life she and her husband have built here.
 Together they are raising two rambunctious boys as proper Alamo City natives which includes having an affinity for Tex-Mex and respectable Fiesta medal collections.
 The family unit is rounded out by their energetic border collie-lab mix, Oreo.
 When not honing her Lego skills or learning how to play Hotwheels, she’s active in various non-profit organizations and enjoys musical theater, outside dining, reading, and literally Netflixing & chilling.

 Michelle, Partnership Coordinator